21- How to find Moment of Inertia Iy for Parallelogram?

 Rearrangement of terms for inertia.

-The final expression inertia Iy for parallelogram is shown in a similar form to the expression shown in the NCEES Handbook.
-For the value of Iy for the rectangle, we have θ=90 degrees, when substituted in the equation of inertia Iy for the parallelogram, we get the same expression for the rectangle inertia about the y-axis.
+The final expression for inertia Iy for a parallelogram is shown in a similar form to the expression shown in the NCEES Handbook.
+For the rectangle, the value of Iy is 90 degrees.

 Final Iy value for inertia Iy for parallelogram.